Eyebrow tinting has taken the world by storm, and how!

 - Avoid getting any dye into your eyes as they may potentially cause blindness.
 But in case you accidentally do, wash the eye out with a lot of cold water to flush out the chemicals.
 Consult a doctor immediately if there’s any inflammation or redness.

 Cosmetic fixes are a dime a dozen.
 While some are fads that come and go with time, a few amongst them have truly revolutionized the way we approach makeup and beauty.
-Eyebrow tints find a spot in that coveted section.
+Eyebrow tinting finds a spot in that coveted section.
 An affordable, time-saving option that virtually guarantees a natural, flawless look, tinting is here to stay.
-The only question is—are you hooked onto it yet?
+The only question is—are you hooked onto eyebrow tinting yet?

 Let us know in the comments section below!